EdwardSalkield/gremlins-photobot/README.md

 USER_FILE_LOCATION | The name of the user config file.
 ALLOWED_EXTENSIONS | The allowed filetypes for upload.
 DATE_FORMAT | The date format to be displayed.
+URL_BASE_PATH | The base path for the url of the server.

 For more details, see the [flask builtin configuration values](http://flask.pocoo.org/docs/0.12/config/#builtin-configuration-values).